Citizen Promaster Diver Review 2022

 Meeting ISO 6425 certification means that international standards for watch durability have been reached and can be considered a legitimate diver’s watch.
 Yes, the Citizen Promaster Diver BN0151-09L meets these stringent requirements.

-In addition to meeting the ISO 6425 standard, the stainless steel case of the Promaster watch protects against the corrosive properties of saltwater.
-It can be used in deep water under great pressure for long periods without problems.
+In addition to meeting the ISO 6425 standard, the Promaster watch’s stainless steel case protects against saltwater’s corrosive properties.
+It can be used in deep water under tremendous pressure for long periods without problems.

 Citizen Promaster Diver analog quartz movement